andy-guttridge/tails-up/README.md

  - The light pink/dark grey combination was found to fail the WCAG AAA test for 'normal' text, however it passed for 'large text'.
 'Large text' is defined by WebAIM as 24px or greater.
 All text using this colour combination on the page is 24px or greater (based on a standard web browser text size of 16px) and the combination still passes the AA test even for normal text, therefore this was deemed acceptable.

+ - The site was tested with the VoiceOver screen reader in Mac OS.
+This revealed that when navigating through the page, only the header, navigation elements, about section and footer were recognised as 'landmarks' by the screen reader.
+The sections containing the main content of the site were not.
+Aria-labels were added to each section to rectify this.

 ### Other testing

 - While a high score of 95% for 'performance' was achieved in the lighthouse report for the deployed site as illustrated above, the report identified opportunities to increase performance by serving smaller images, using next generation image formats and delivering critical CSS inline to improve loading times.
 Image sizes have not been adjusted at this time, in order to provide an aesthetically pleasing experience on larger screens.

 - The score of 92% for 'best practice' is acceptable, however a number of of issues were detected with the embedded YouTube video:
     - Use of a deprecated feature was detected in YouTube's JavaScript: